willdingle/JerfyGame/README.md

 # Jerfy
-A 2D top-down game made in Java using the LibGDX framework.
+A 2D top-down action-adventure game made in Java using the LibGDX framework.